 Ouadraogo (2000), cited in Owu-Ewie (2006), noted that education and language issue are very complex in Africa because of the multilingual situation.
 English the official language in Nigeria is used extensively in the print and electronic media, in the judiciary, legislative, executive in commerce and in politics.
-Government had put in place a language policy guideline for primary education among others in National Policy on Education (NPE) as follows: The medium of instruction in the primary school shall be the language of the environment (the mother tongue) for the first three years.
+Government had put in place a language policy guideline for primary education among others in National Policy on Education among others in the National policy on Education (NPE) as follows: The medium of instruction in the primary school shall be the language of the environment (the mother tongue) for the first three years.
 During this period, English shall be taught as a subject.
 From the fourth year, English shall progressively be used as a medium of instruction and the language of immediate environment and French shall be taught as subject (NPE 2004, Section 4, No 19 e and f).